d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 :label:`sec_seq2seq_training`

 During training, if the target sequence has length $n$, we feed the first $n-1$ tokens into the decoder as inputs, and the last $n-1$ tokens are used as ground truth label.
+For the target language,
+we also insert the special
+“&lt;bos&gt;” token at the beginning of any sequence to mark its beginning.

 ```{.python .input}
 #@save